mvolkmann/blog/src/dart.md

 ## Annoyances

+- Dart Format should be able to indent lines nicely without requiring a trailing comma after the last argument to every function call.

+- Dart should support a shorthand for named parameters when there is an in-scope variable with the same name.
+  For example, instead of `Person(name: name, birthday: birthday)` we should be able to write `Person(name:, birthday:)`.

 - Dart wants many constructor calls to be preceded by the `const` keyword.
   This makes the code verbose.